-In 2017 the block size debate came to a head when two arguing factions inside the Bitcoin community decided to split the network into two separate blockchains that each followed different rules.
-Both blockchains contained the same exact history of transactions, but diverged at the block where the split occurred.
+In 2017 the block size debate came to a head when the two opposing camps decided to split the network into two separate blockchains that each followed different rules.
+Both blockchains contained the same history of transactions, but diverged at the block where the split occurred.

-The first blockchain remained the same at a 1MB block size and continued to be called Bitcoin.
-The second blockchain however increased the block size from 1MB to 8MB and became known as Bitcoin Cash.
-Supporters of each network went their separate ways with Bitcoin Cash supporters following the philosophy of scaling with block size increases and supporters of the main Bitcoin network following an alternative scaling philosophy.
+One blockchain retained the 1MB block size and continued to be called Bitcoin.
+The second blockchain increased the block size from 1MB to 8MB and became known as Bitcoin Cash.
+Supporters of each network went their separate ways: Bitcoin Cash supporters following the philosophy of scaling with block size increases; and supporters of Bitcoin following an alternative scaling solution.

-Developers on the main Bitcoin chain realized they had a problem on their hands.
-The block reward reduction schedule was already set in motion.
-It would only be a matter of time before reductions in the block reward started to negatively impact miners, so developers needed to solve all these problems quickly or risk network security being affected.
-Ultimately developers intentionally chose to keep the 1MB block size limit for reasons that will become clear shortly.
+Developers on the main Bitcoin chain had a problem on their hands.
+The block reward halvings would eventually impact miner profits, so developers needed to solve this problem quickly or risk network security.
+Ultimately, developers intentionally chose to keep the 1MB block size limit for reasons that will become clear.

 Transaction Fee Market

-When the Bitcoin network is too congested with transactions and blocks are full, there needs to be a way for a miner to decide which transactions to include in a block.
-There is limited space available, so it becomes necessary to pick and choose which transactions get priority over others.
+When the Bitcoin network is too congested with transactions and blocks are full, miners need to decide which transactions to include in a block.
+There is limited space available, so it becomes necessary to choose which transactions get priority.
 The Bitcoin network has a transaction fee market which takes over when blocks reach 1MB.
-When blocks are full, users realize that it will be difficult for them to get their transactions included and added to the chain, so they voluntarily begin to increase the transaction fees they pay to miners.
+When blocks are full, users realize that it will be difficult to get their transactions added to the chain, so they voluntarily begin to increase the transaction fees they pay to miners.

-A higher transaction fee is more profitable for miners, so they will be more likely to include transactions from users with higher fees first over transactions with smaller fees.
-In this way users of the network enter a bidding war in order to get the attention of miners.
-The highest bidders paying the largest fees will be the first ones to get their transactions included in new blocks.
-The lowest bidders however will need to wait until a miner decides to include their transactions.
+A higher transaction fee is more profitable for miners, so they will be more likely to prioritize transactions with higher fees over those with smaller fees.
+In this way users of the network enter a bidding war for the attention of miners.
+The highest bidders paying the largest fees will be the first ones to get their transactions included in new blocks, while the lowest bidders will need to wait.

 Block Size Limit Solves Block Reward Halvings

-Bitcoin developers eventually had the realization that this transaction fee market was the solution to their decreasing block rewards.
-Once again, miners need to be able to stay profitable in the future once block rewards have been reduced to nothing and users are not a reliable fallback option as they are unwilling to voluntarily increase the fees they pay.
-Therefore the only way to ensure miners get properly compensated is to create a situation where users are forced to pay more in fees.
-Bitcoin developers have brought about this very situation by deciding to artificially limit the block size to 1MB.
+Bitcoin developers realized that this transaction fee market was the solution to decreasing block rewards.
+Miners need to be able to stay profitable when block rewards are reduced, and so the only way to ensure miners are properly compensated is to create a situation where users are incentivized to pay more in fees.
+Bitcoin developers have brought this situation about by limiting the block size to 1MB.

 This artificial block size limit therefore motivates users to voluntarily raise the transaction fees they pay to a profitable enough level for miners to be able to continue their expensive mining operations in the face of vanishing block rewards.
 In this way network security is able to be sustained for a while longer.